 What makes 499P9H1 stand out in the world of computer monitors, besides its size, is Philips' innovative secure pop-up webcam with Windows Hello™ technology that logs the user into the Windows device in less than two seconds, or three times faster than using conventional password.

 In a gist, the monitor size that you may need very much depends on your purpose of using it, and also your usage environment.
-Additionally, size alone should not be the determining factor of the monitor to buy, as you should also check its specifications to know if it really meets your requirements.
+Additionally, size alone should not be the determining factor of the monitor to buy, as you should also check its specifications to know if it really meet your requirements.

 Last but not least, budget should also be taken into consideration, as it is possibly the most important factor that governs our decision.